MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

-We used the pooled proportion to check the success-failure condition^[For an example of a two-proportion hypothesis test that does not require the success-failure condition to be met, see
+We used the pooled proportion to check the success-failure condition^[For an example of a two proportion hypothesis test that does not require the success-failure condition to be met, see
   Section \@ref(two-prop-errors).].
 We next use it again in the standard error calculation.